vacp2p/rfc-index/codex/marketplace.md

 - Storage nodes MUST not allowed to fill all slots in a request.
 - Requester SHOULD provide dispersal value

+### Fulfilling Requests
+In order a storage request to begin, storage nodes MUST enter a storage contract with the requester via the marketplace smart contract.
+When storage providers are choosen to participate in the contract, storage providers MUST NOT leave the contract, unless the request is canceled, complete or forfiet of `collateral`.

-### Slots
+#### Slots

-Before a storage request is made, the requester's Codex client node will erasure code the dataset and then split it up into chunks.
+Slots is a method used by the Codex network to distribute data chucks amongst storage providers.
+Data chucks, created by clients nodes, MUST use a method of distributing for data resiliency.

 Each slot represents a chunk of that data that needs to be stored by a storage provider.
-- Storage Nodes MUST provide token collateral and proof of storage to fill a slot
+- Storage nodes MUST provide token collateral and proof of storage to fill a slot
 - If storage nodes fail to provide enough proofs of storage, the slot will become empty and the host assigned to that slot MUST forfeit its `collateral`.
-Other storage nodes can earn a small portion of the forfeited `collateral` by providing new proof of storage and `collateral`, this is referred to as repairing the empty slot.
+Other storage nodes can earn a small portion of the forfeited `collateral` by providing a new proof of storage and `collateral`, this is referred to as repairing the empty slot.

 -----------